cmg9/recipes-odin-project/README.md

 First project through The Odin Project
-Just a bunch of HTML tests.
+Just a bunch of HTML tests